FreddyE1982/stsmoddergui/futures.md

   rebuilds Pillow for the host platform, registers a polyglot JVM backend and exposes plugin hooks so toggling the experiment immediately reroutes all BaseMod bridge calls through GraalPy.
+- [complete] **Rule-weaver battle mutators** –
+  `experimental.graalpy_rule_weaver` layers a GraalPy-powered mutation engine over card blueprints and the keyword registry.
+Mods can register `MechanicMutation` instances, load declarative rule scripts, and rely on the plugin exports to coordinate mechanic tweaks across tooling, live builds and playtests.

 ## Upcoming work